open-telemetry/opentelemetry-java-examples/javaagent/README.md

 ## File Configuration

 By default, this example uses the [environment variable configuration schema](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md) to configure the SDK.
-However, it also includes [sdk-config.yaml](./sdk-config.yaml) which demonstrates how the file configuration scheme can be used instead. `sdk-config.yaml` demonstrates view configuration to disable a metric, something which is not available in the environment variable configuration scheme.
+However, it also includes [sdk-migration-config.yaml](./sdk-migration-config.yaml) which demonstrates how the file configuration scheme can be used instead. `sdk-migration-config.yaml` extends the [opentelemetry-configuration sdk-migration-config.yaml](https://github.com/open-telemetry/opentelemetry-configuration/blob/v0.3.0/examples/sdk-migration-config.yaml) template, demonstrating:

+- Configuration of instrumentation (see `.instrumentation.java`)
+- Configuration of [rule based routing sampler](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/samplers) (see `.tracer_provider.sampler`)

 To use file configuration instead of the environment variable scheme, add the following before starting the application and collector: